 Fact #1: The Symptoms

-When you are overwhelmed by an opiate overdose, you could be unconscious, in the throes of a seizure or convulsions or experience a cardiac arrest and slip into a coma.
-In other words, you won’t be physically able to call for help for very long so if you begin to feel dizzy or faint, if you are nauseous and vomiting, if you are having a hard time thinking straight or are having difficulty breathing, call 911 or communicate to someone you are with that you are in trouble and need help.
+When you are overwhelmed by opiate overdose unconsciousness, seizure, cardiac arrest or coma can result.
+In other words, you won’t be able to call for help. for very long so if you begin to feel dizzy or faint, if you are nauseous and vomiting, are having a hard time thinking straight or are having difficulty breathing, call 911 or tell someone that you are in trouble and need help.

 Fact #2: They Can Be Deadly

-Though many survive and opiate overdose and there are varying levels of severity, very many people do die of an opiate overdose.
-Losing consciousness or experiencing seizures followed by cardiac arrest and coma before death can happen in a very short period of time, which is why it is so important that you call for medical help immediately.
+Though some survive an opiate overdose, many people die.
+Losing consciousness or experiencing seizures followed by cardiac arrest and coma before death can happen in a very short period of time.
+This is why it is so important that you call for medical help immediately.

-Fact #3: They Are More Likely Under Certain Circumstances
+Fact #3: Overdose is More Likely Under Certain Circumstances

 - While traveling.
 People often buy pills off the streets to subsidize their habit when they run out while on the road or away from home.
 Trading one opiate for another can be a deadly choice when your body expects one amount and gets another.

-- After long periods of abstinence like a jail or prison term or rehab.
-Relapsing can be deadly because few remember that during their time without the drug, their body has adjusted to being without opiates and therefore has no tolerance.
-Taking the amount you took before you quit can mean an instant overdose if your body is used to no opiates at all.
+- After long periods of abstinence like a prison term or rehab.
+Relapsing can be deadly because few remember that during their time without the drug, their body has adjusted to being without opiates and no longer has any tolerance.
+Taking the amount you took before quitting can mean an instant overdose.

 If you or someone you love needs treatment for an addiction to opiates or other substances, call The Canyon at the toll-free number on our homepage.
 Someone is there to take your call 24 hours a day and answer any questions you have about treatment, financing or insurance.